Splitting quaternion algebras over quadratic number fields: Finding a zero divisor

 Finally putting Proposition \ref{square} and \ref{anticommute} together we obtain the following: \begin{corollary} Let $\A\cong M_2(\mathbb{Q}(\sqrt{d}))$ be given by structure constants.
-Then one can find a four dimensional subalgebra over $\mathbb{Q}$ which is a quaternion algebra (and is split by $\mathbb{Q}(\sqrt{d})$) by an ff-algorithm which runs in polynomial time. \end{corollary} \begin{proof} First we find a traceless nonzero element $l$ such that $l^2\in\mathbb{Q}$ using the algorithm from Proposition \ref{square}.
-Now we prove that there exists an element $l'$ such that $ll'+l'l=0$ and $l'^2\in\mathbb{Q}$.
+Then one can either find a zerod divisor in $\A$, or a four dimensional subalgebra over $\mathbb{Q}$ which is a quaternion algebra (and is split by $\mathbb{Q}(\sqrt{d})$) by a randomized polynomial-time algorithm which is allowed to call an oracle for factoring integers. \end{corollary} \begin{proof} First we find a nonzero element $l$ such that $Tr(l)=0$ and $l^2\in\mathbb{Q}$ using the algorithm from Proposition \ref{square}.
+If $l^2=0$, then output $l$ as a zero divisor.
+If not, then we prove that there exists an element $l'$ such that $ll'+l'l=0$ and $l'^2\in\mathbb{Q}$.